dhirthacker7/Remote_Counselling_Management_System/README.md

 -> Helps save time, money and also it can help to maintain record of each session.

-Purpose of an online counseling system is as follows:

 -> People tend to keep a low profile when they are going through a difficult phase.
 In that case, counselling is an aspect that can help them with what they are going through,

 -> Online counselling is more flexible than in person sessions and it also provides immediate attention in case of emergency.